TemanPetani/TemanPetani-WebTest/README.md

 ## About

-TemanPetani is a web application that aims to facilitate access to agricultural resources for farmers.
+[Teman Petani App](https://teman-petani-web.vercel.app/) is a web application that aims to facilitate access to agricultural resources for farmers.
 With this platform, it can help farmers improve crop yields, reduce distribution costs, and increase profits.

-This is Website Automation Testing Project for [Teman Petani App](https://teman-petani-web.vercel.app/).

 ## Test Documentation